 SEO friendly URL structure in WordPress

-For more detailed instructions take a glance at our guide what’s a SEO friendly URL structure in WordPress.
+For more detailed instructions take a glance at our guide what’s an SEO friendly URL structure in WordPress.

 Note: If your website has been running for quite 6 months, then please don’t change your permalink structure unless you’re using the numbers option.
 If you’re using Day and Name or Month and Name, continue using that.

-By changing your permalink structure on a longtime site, you’ll lose all of your social media share count and run the danger of losing your existing SEO ranking.
+By changing your permalink structure on a longtime site, you’ll lose all of your social media share counts and run the danger of losing your existing SEO ranking.

 WWW vs non-WWW